Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Introduction

 \section{Introduction}

 Let us consider the derived category of coherent sheaves $D^b(X)$ for a smooth projective variety $X$ over an algebraically closed field $k$ of $p:=\ch k\ge 0$.
 We call a smooth projective variety $Y$ a \emph{Fourier--Mukai partner} of $X$ if there exists an equivalence $D^b(X) \cong D^b(Y)$ as $k$-linear triangulated categories.
-We denote $\FM(X)$ the set of isomorphism classes of Fourier--Mukai partners of $X$.
+We let $\FM(X)$ denote the set of isomorphism classes of Fourier--Mukai partners of $X$.
 It is a fundamental question to describe the set $\FM(X)$ explicitly.
 It is known that $|\FM (C)|= 1$ for any smooth projective curves $C$ (see \cite[Corollary 5.46]{Hu06}).
-On the other hand, smooth projective surfaces $S$ may have non-trivial Fourier--Mukai partners, namely $|\FM (S)|\ne 1$.
-Bridgeland, Maciocia and Kawamata show in \cite{BM01}, \cite{Ka02} that if a smooth projective surface $S$ over $\C$ has a non-trivial Fourier--Mukai partner $T$ of $S$, then both of $S$ and $T$ are abelian surfaces, K3 surfaces or elliptic surfaces with nonzero Kodaira dimensions.
+On the other hand, smooth projective surfaces $S$ may have non-trivial Fourier--Mukai partners: Namely, $|\FM (S)|\ne 1$ may occur.
+Bridgeland, Maciocia and Kawamata show in \cite{BM01} and \cite{Ka02} that if a smooth projective surface $S$ over $\C$ has a non-trivial Fourier--Mukai partner $T$, then both are abelian surfaces, K3 surfaces or elliptic surfaces with nonzero Kodaira dimension.
 There exist several known examples of surfaces $S$ with $|\FM (S)|\ne 1$ (\cite{Mu01, Og02, Ue04}).

-In this article, we study the set $\FM(S)$ of elliptic ruled surfaces $S$ defined over $k$ with non-trivial Fourier--Mukai partners.
-We obtain the following, which is a generalization of the result for $k=\bbC$ in \cite{Ue17}.
+In this article, we study the set $\FM(S)$ of elliptic ruled surfaces $S$ defined over $k$.
+Here, an elliptic ruled surface means a smooth projective surface with a $\PP^1$-bundle structure over an elliptic curve.
+We obtain the following theorem, which is a generalization of the result for $k=\bbC$ in \cite{Ue17} to an arbitrary algebraically closed field $k$.

-\begin{theorem} Let $S$ be an elliptic ruled surface defined over $k$ and $\pi : S \to E$ be a $\PP^1$-bundle over an elliptic curve $E$.
+\begin{theorem} Let $S$ be an elliptic ruled surface defined over $k$ and $\pi \colon S \to E$ be a $\PP^1$-bundle over an elliptic curve $E$.
 If $|\FM (S)|\ne 1$, then $S$ is of the form

 for some $\mc L \in \Pic^0{E}$ of order $m \ge 5$.
 Furthermore we have